Opinion | Stop wasting time on Trump’s lawsuits. More nefarious behavior is afoot.

 Let’s begin with Trump’s “right to file lawsuits.”
 No one has a right to file frivolous, unsupportable and irrational complaints.
 That’s how lawyers get sanctioned.
-Trump’s lawsuits are not a “long shot“; they have zero chance of success.
+Trump’s lawsuits are not a “long shot”; they have zero chance of success.
 Biden has won at least 279 electoral votes (306 with Georgia and Arizona, which have not been called but have President-elect Joe Biden in the lead).
-Meanwhile, Biden won by nearly 150,000 in Michigan, more than 50,000 in Pennsylvania and more than 20,000 in Wisconsin.
+Meanwhile, Biden won by nearly 150,000 votes in Michigan, more than 50,000 in Pennsylvania and more than 20,000 in Wisconsin.

 The only way to reverse the result is to knock out at the very least Pennsylvania’s 50,000-vote margin — a switch of such magnitude that has never happened in any election, and for which there is no coherent theory or factual basis.
 There is nothing in the realm of reality that would suggest Biden did not win Pennsylvania and, therefore, the election.
 (There is nothing to suggest he didn’t win all the other states called for him either, but let’s make this simple.)
 The lawsuits filed by Trump in Pennsylvania and elsewhere have been laughed out of court and do not even purport to show “fraud.”